7ombie/jsii/docs/untitled.md

 corresponding set for checking whether an object is *packed*, *sealed* or *frozen*.

-While the terms *seal* and *freeze* should be familiar to any JS dev, the term *pack* was introduced by Lark to refer to `Object.preventExtensions` and `Object.isExtensible`, fixing an inconsistency in JavaScript, where `isExtensible` returns `true` if we *can* mutate the object, while `isSealed` and `isFrozen` return `true` if we *cannot* mutate the object.
+While the terms *seal* and *freeze* should be familiar to any JS dev, the term *pack* was introduced by Lark to refer to `Object.preventExtensions` and `Object.isExtensible`.
+This addresses an inconsistency in JavaScript, where `isExtensible` returns `true` if we *can* mutate the object, while `isSealed` and `isFrozen` return `true` if we *cannot* mutate the object.

-In Lark, pack, seal and freeze (consistently) define three levels of progressively more immutable state:
+In Lark, `pack`, `seal` and `freeze` define three levels of progressively more immutable
+state:

     pack o                         -> Object.preventExtensions(o)
     seal o                         -> Object.seal(o)
     freeze o                       -> Object.freeze(o)

+Lark also provides a corresponding set of three prefix operators for checking whether an object is packed, sealed or frozen, as well as the inverse set:

     o is packed                    -> !Object.isExtensible(o)
     o is sealed                    -> Object.isSealed(o)